Republic Day 2021: Facts and Code of Conduct of Indian National Flag

 5. Normally the National Flag should be flown over important government buildings like the Rashtrapati Bhawan, the Parliament House, the Supreme Court of India, the High Courts, the Secretariats, the Commissioners' office, etc.

 6. The National Flag or any imitation of it must not be used for the purpose of trade, business, or profession.

 7. The National Flag should always be taken down in the evening at sunset.

-Note: Recently government has allowed hoisting of the tricolor at all the central universities in India.
+Note: Recently the government has allowed hoisting of the tricolour at all the central universities in India.